What is DevOps?

 Ensure the quality of program updates and infrastructure changes so you can reliably deliver in a more rapid pace whilst keeping a favorable experience for end-users.
 Use practices like continuous integration and continuous delivery to test that each change is functional and secure.
 Monitoring and logging practices help you keep informed of performance in real-time.

 Run and manage your own infrastructure and development processes at scale.
-Automation and consistency help you manage changing or complex systems effectively and with reduced risk.
+Warehouse automation and consistency help you manage changing or complex systems effectively and with reduced risk.
 For example, infrastructure as code helps you manage your advancement, testing, and production environments in a much more efficient and more effective manner.

 Construct more effective teams beneath a DevOps cultural model, which emphasizes values like liability and ownership.
 Programmers and operations groups collaborate carefully, share many duties, and unite their workflows.
 This reduces inefficiencies and conserves time (e.g. reduced handover intervals between programmers and operations, writing code that takes into consideration the environment in which it’s run).